Home > Business > Training > Gamification in training: myths and realities

 • Test a prototype with learners

-• Observe again and collect their feedback
+• Observe again and gather their feedback

 Examples of games to divert: